 8.1.
-When your team arrives the morning of the tournament, start at the check in table and you will be given your dedicated staging area.
+When your team arrives the morning of the tournament, start at the check in table and your team will be given your dedicated staging area.

 8.2.
 Once your gear is at your staging area, load up mags for chrono check and bring all your blasters to be chronographed.